opendatakosovo/cyrillic-transliteration/README.md

 ## How can I contribute?
-You can include support for other Cyrillic script alphabets.
+Include support for other Cyrillic script alphabets.
 Follow these steps in order to do so:

 1. Create a new transliteration dictionary in the **[mapping.py](https://github.com/opendatakosovo/cyrillic-transliteration/blob/master/cyrtranslit/mapping.py)** file and reference to it in the _**[TRANSLIT\_DICT](https://github.com/opendatakosovo/cyrillic-transliteration/blob/ab88bb466d12b9a9ad8d3eb6dc86d0bab871175d/cyrtranslit/mapping.py#L326-L360)**_ dictionary.
 2. Watch out for cases where two consecutive Latin alphabet letters are meant to transliterate into a single Cyrillic script letter.
 These cases need to be explicitly checked for [inside the **to_cyrillic()** function in **\_\_init\_\_.py**](https://github.com/opendatakosovo/cyrillic-transliteration/blob/ab88bb466d12b9a9ad8d3eb6dc86d0bab871175d/cyrtranslit/__init__.py#L62-L191).